If your car documents aren't up-to-date, you could be fined and given points on your driving licence.

 Car tax, insurance and MOTs: what does the law require?

-It's also an offence to keep an uninsured car on a driveway or in a garage.
+It's also an offence to keep an uninsured car on a public street.

-Only cars that are registered with the DVLA with a Statutory Off-Road Notification (SORN) – can be kept uninsured and untaxed.
+Only cars that are registered with the DVLA with a Statutory Off-Road Notification (SORN) can be kept uninsured and untaxed.
 But you have to keep the car off the road - for example, locked up in a garage.

 If you're caught driving without a valid MOT certificate, you could get a fine of up to £1,000.

-Can I tax a car without an MOT?
+When does a new car need an MOT?

-Can I insure a car without an MOT?
+Can you insure a car without an MOT?

 You might be able to insure a car without a valid MOT, but it’s not guaranteed.

-However, it’s important to stress you can’t legally drive your car unless it has an up-to-date MOT certificate.
+However, you can’t legally drive your car unless it has an up-to-date MOT certificate.
 The only exceptions to this rule are:

 - If you’re driving to a pre-arranged MOT appointment at a garage